Grid method for divergence of averages: Proof of the main results

-The space of action is $K$ dimensional torus $\setT^K$, subdivided into little $K$ dimensional cubes $C$ of the form \\ At this point, it is useful to introduce the following vectorial notation to describe these cubes $C$.
-For a vector $\mathsf{q}=\big(q(1),q(2),\dots,q(K)\big)$, with $q(k)\leq Q$, define\\
+where The space of action is $K$ dimensional torus $\setT^K$, subdivided into little $K$ dimensional cubes $C$ of the form At this point, it is useful to introduce the following vectorial notation to describe these cubes $C$.
+For a vector $\mathsf{q}=\big(q(1),q(2),\dots,q(K)\big)$, with $q(k)\leq Q$, define Since, each component $q(k)$ can take up the values 1,2,\dots ,Q we divided $\setT^K$ into $Q^K$ cubes.\\ We also consider the ``bad'' set $E$ defined by